Get

 In Conclusion

-Certain cat food brands have released special diets for cats with cancer, and there is no shortage of information out there about what cats with cancer should and shouldn’t eat.
+Certain cat food brands have released special diets for cats with cancer, and there is no shortage of information about what cats with cancer should and shouldn’t eat.
 But the fact of the matter is that they just need to eat.
 If your cat is currently on a good diet, continue with it.
 If they have another health condition that requires specialized food, keep using it.
 If your kitty needs a little nudge in their appetite from time to time, try changing flavors or textures.

 Above all else, work with your veterinarian to ensure that your cat with cancer is getting the treatment and nutrition that they need.